-Widening the paths on the George Washington Bridge to support the growth of cycling through the region helps achieve all four.
+Widening the paths on the George Washington Bridge to support the growth of cycling through the region helps achieve all four.1

 Prosperity & Opportunity

-Cycling infrastructure helps to attract the millennial workforce we’ll need to maintain our competitiveness.
+Cycling infrastructure helps to attract the millennial workforce we’ll need to maintain our competitiveness.2

-Connecting the NY and NJ bike grids with a robust GWB will accelerate “fill in” and draw bike share to working class, minority communities in Upper Manhattan and the West Bronx, which too often are the last to benefit from transportation improvements.3
+Connecting the NY and NJ bike grids with a robust paths across the George will accelerate “fill in” and draw bike share to working class, minority communities in Upper Manhattan and the West Bronx, which are often last to benefit from transportation improvements.3

-Relying more on bike commuting would allow Bergen to grow population and jobs without increasing congestion and spending on roads and mass transit.
+Increasing cycle mode share for trans-Hudson commutes would allow North Jersey to grow population and jobs without increasing congestion and spending on roads and mass transit.

-Biking reduces the need for off-street parking, which lowers the cost to build affordable housing and frees up precious real estate near mass transit for residential and commercial development.
+Biking reduces the need for off-street parking, which lowers the cost to build affordable housing and frees up precious real estate near mass transit for transit-oriented development (“TOD”).5

 Health & Livability